milanbhadja7932/Face-rotator/README.md

 ### 4. OUTPUT
       There is a zip file generated which contain output images and a csv file for predict the rotation.

+## HOW CAN WE IMMPROE.

+ We can improve accuracy with some other models also such as [image orientation](https://d4nst.github.io/2017/01/12/image-orientation/) and we have to use GPU for better performane so we can reduce FPS and accuracy of algorithm.
+There are also various steps are available for improvement in models.